npm package discovery and stats viewer.

 How it works

-Upon SSR, the component is rendered to HTML and its data loaded on the server-side.
-On the client side, the component is merely hydrated.
+On the server side (during SSR), the component is rendered to HTML and its data is loaded.
+On the client side, the component is just hydrated: the data fetched on the server is passed to the client and reused.

 Upon page navigation (and rendering the first page if SSR is disabled), the component is rendered and its data loaded on the client-side.

-[!NOTE] Behind the scenes vike-react-apollo integrates Apollo GraphQL into the HTML stream.
+[!NOTE] Behind the scenes vike-react-apollo integrates Apollo GraphQL into react-streaming.

 See also